What is fatigue?

 - Surgery – You may feel very tired when you’re recovering from surgery.

 - Radiotherapy.
-Fatigue can build up during a course of radiotherapy, so you might find you feel more tired towards the end of your treatment.
+Fatigue can build up during a course of radiotherapy, so you might find you feel more tired towards the end of your treatment or even for some time afterwards.
 Travelling to and from the hospital can also add to your tiredness.

 - Low levels of red blood cells (due to the cancer or its treatment).